Sid200/blog/_posts/2019-04-10-the-essence-of-lambdas-in-c.md

 std::cout << b;    //3
 ```

+> Even though I say you capture *all* of the variables, the compiler is smart enough to look at what you use inside the lambda and the *conceptual functor* contains just those thingies.
+A better way to convey this would be to say that this makes all of things accessible.

 I guess you can now make the functor for this lambda by yourself...

-*NOTE: If you don't specify anything inside the capture list, the default action is to provide no access to variables.
-You can think that it means there will be no member variables in the functor...*

 ### Mixed Captures